t-proctor/longevity_jobs/README.md

 # Longevity Jobs

-A modern job board focused on longevity and aging research positions, built with Next.js 14 and Supabase.
+A job board focused on longevity and aging positions, built with Next.js 14 and Supabase.

 ## Features